immich-app/immich/docs/docs/FAQ/Assets-FAQ.md

 ### Why are only photos and not videos being uploaded to Immich?

-This often happens when using a reverse proxy or cloudflare tunnel in front of Immich.
+This often happens when using a reverse proxy (such as nginx or Cloudflare tunnel) in front of Immich.
 Make sure to set your reverse proxy to allow large POST requests.
 In `nginx`, set `client_max_body_size 50000M;` or similar.
 Also check the disk space of your reverse proxy, in some cases proxies cache requests to disk before passing them on, and if disk space runs out the request fails.

 ### In the uploads folder, why are photos stored in the wrong date?

 This is fixed by running the storage migration job.

+### How can I hide photos from the timeline?

+You can archive them.

 ### How can I backup data from Immich?